web-widget/shared-cache/README.md

 - Support custom cache storage sources, such as using Redis to implement cluster shared cache
 - It extends the caching capabilities of the `fetch` function
 - Support custom Cache Key, for example, you can cache specific members of device types, cookies and headers
+- For HTTP's `cache-control` header, SharedCache prefers `s-maxage`

 ## Why SharedCache

-Although the use of the Web `fetch` API has become very common on the server side, there is still a lack of standardized cache API on the server side.
-SharedCache refers to Cloudflare Workers Cache and many projects, hoping to define a better cache API.
+Although the use of the Web `fetch` API has become very common on the server side, there is still a lack of standardized caching API on the server side.
+The Web `Cache` API was a priority, but we needed to carefully handle server-side scenarios and browser differences, so that was the motivation for creating this project.

-Since a browser's cache usually targets a single user, a server's cache usually serves all users, which is why this project is called SharedCache.
+Since a browser's cache is typically targeted to a single user, while a server's cache typically serves all users, this is why the project is called SharedCache.

 ## Installation